All About Myelofibrosis

 What is myelofibrosis (MF)?

-Myelofibrosis is group of rare cancers of the bone marrow in which the marrow is replaced by scar tissue and is not able to make healthy blood cells.
-It is classified as a type of chronic leukemia and belongs to a group of blood disorders called myeloproliferative diseases.
-It may also be called primary myelofibrosis, chronic idiopathic myelofibrosis or myelosclerosis with myeloid metaplasia.
+Myelofibrosis is a group of rare cancers of the bone marrow.
+In MF, the bone marrow is replaced by scar tissue and is not able to make healthy blood cells.
+It is classified as a type of chronic leukemia and belongs to a group of blood disorders called myeloproliferative disorders.
+It may also be called primary myelofibrosis, chronic idiopathic myelofibrosis, or myelosclerosis with myeloid metaplasia.

-A myeloproliferative disorder is a disease in which the bone marrow produces either too many or too few of certain blood cells, most of which do not function properly (each disorder's name comes from the cells that are affected).
-Other diseases including chronic myelogenous leukemia, polycythemia vera (PV), essential thrombocythemia (ET), chronic neutrophillic leukemia and chronic eosinophillic leukemia are related closely to MF.
-PV and ET can progress to myelofibrosis and account for 10-15% of myelofibrosis cases.
-Myelofibrosis can also progress to other, more aggressive, types of leukemia.
-The disease can have a variable prognosis with some patients living decades while others progress to much more aggressive forms.
+A myeloproliferative disorder happens when the bone marrow produces either too many or too few of certain blood cells, most of which do not function properly (each disorder's name comes from the cells that are affected).
+Other diseases, including chronic myelogenous leukemia (CML), polycythemia vera (PV), essential thrombocythemia (ET), chronic neutrophilic leukemia, and chronic eosinophilic leukemia are related closely to MF.
+PV and ET can progress to myelofibrosis and makeup 10-15% of myelofibrosis cases.
+Myelofibrosis can also progress to other, more aggressive types of leukemia.

 What is bone marrow?

-In order to understand myelofibrosis, it is helpful to understand how normal bone marrow functions.
+In order to understand myelofibrosis, it is helpful to know how normal bone marrow works.
 The bone marrow is a spongy area in the center of our bones.
 Its role is to produce blood cells.

-- White blood cells (also called leukocytes) are the body's infection fighting cells.
+- White blood cells (also called leukocytes): The body's infection-fighting cells.

-- Red blood cells (also called erythrocytes) give blood its red color, but more importantly, carry oxygen from the lungs to the rest of the body and return carbon dioxide to the lungs as waste.
+- Red blood cells (also called erythrocytes): Give blood its red color.
+These cells carry oxygen from the lungs to the rest of the body and return carbon dioxide to the lungs as waste.

-Larger bones have more bone marrow, and therefore produce more blood cells.
+Larger bones have more bone marrow and produce more blood cells.
 The larger bones include the femur (top part of the leg or thigh), the hip bones, and parts of the rib cage.
-The bone marrow contains hematopoietic stem cells (or blood stem cells), which are cells that can produce one type of blood cell over and over again.
-It also contains a small percentage of cells that are in development and are not yet mature.
+The bone marrow contains hematopoietic stem cells (or blood stem cells).
+These are cells that can produce one type of blood cell over and over again.
+The bone marrow also contains a small number of cells that are in development and are not yet mature.
 These immature cells are called blasts.
-Once the cell has matured, it moves out of the bone marrow and into the circulating blood.
-The body has mechanisms to know when more cells are needed and has the ability to produce them in an orderly fashion.
+Once the cell has matured, it moves out of the bone marrow and into the bloodstream.
+The body knows when more cells are needed and has the ability to produce them in an orderly fashion.

 In the case of myelofibrosis, one blood stem cell acquires the ability to reproduce without regulation, producing large numbers of immature blood cells.
-When looked at under a microscope, these abnormally produced cells look different then the healthy cells and do not function properly.
+When looked at under a microscope, these abnormally produced cells do not look or work like normal cells.
 The body continues to produce these abnormal, non-functional cells, leaving little space for healthy cells.
-At the same time, these cells release chemicals that cause the bone marrow to become "fibrous" or fill with scar tissue, further interfering with the ability to produce healthy blood cells.
-In addition, these abnormal cells may be produced in other areas of the body, most often the spleen or liver, which results in an enlarged spleen or liver that can be felt by the healthcare provider.
+At the same time, these cells release chemicals that cause the bone marrow to become "fibrous" or fill with scar tissue.
+This also makes it harder to produce healthy blood cells.
+In addition, these abnormal cells may be produced in other areas of the body, most often the spleen or liver, which results in an enlarged spleen or liver that can be felt by a healthcare provider during a physical exam.

-Myelofibrosis is a rare diagnosis, though the exact incidence is not known.
+Myelofibrosis is rare, though the exact incidence is not known.
 It is likely underestimated as less severe and/or asymptomatic disease may go undetected.
-However, estimates suggest the annual incidence in the United States population to range from 3.6 to 5.7 cases per 100,000 person in the United States.
+It is estimated that the annual incidence in the United States population is 1.5 cases per 100,000 persons in the United States.

-Aging is the major risk factor for developing myelofibrosis, as the disorder usually develops in people over age 50, with the average age at the time of diagnosis being about 60 years old.
+Aging is the major risk factor for developing myelofibrosis, as the disorder usually develops in people over age 50.
+The average age at the time of diagnosis is about 60 years old.
 About 15% of all patients diagnosed with myelofibrosis are under the age of 50 and about 6% under 40.

 Environmental exposures to certain chemicals (benzene, toluene) and radiation may increase the risk of developing MF.